The Circuit Maker

 3. Place one end of the 330Ω resistor in the positive power rail.
 Place the other end in any row in the main area (e.g., row 10).

-4. Place the LED's longer leg (anode, positive) in the same row as the resistor's other end (row 10).
+4. Place the LED's longer leg (anode) in the same row as the resistor's free end (row 10).

-6. Use a jumper wire to connect that row (row 12) to the negative power rail.
+6. Use a jumper wire to connect row 12 to the negative power rail.

 7. Connect the battery.
 The LED should light up.